· Biomass reduction by grazing needs to be managed to enhance the range of grassland values, including rare plants, stony knolls and riparian verges.

 There is less than 2% of Victoria’s original volcanic plains grasslands remaining.
 These grasslands are listed as critically endangered by the Federal Government.

-To visit Galgi Ngarrk (Craigieburn Grassland), permission must first be obtained from Parks Victoria.
+To visit galgi ngarrk (Craigieburn Grassland), permission must first be obtained from Parks Victoria.

 The grasses also provide a playground for the mating dance, with the male moth patrolling the grasslands between 11am and 2pm on sunny days, flying rapidly about a metre above the grass searching for females to mate with while dodging predatory dragonflies and birds.